 Product development is an iterative process, and with each iteration we can achieve a new quality degree.

-Design is a journey not a destination.
+Design is a journey, not a destination.
 There is always a way to create better, higher quality products when more designers and more coders start thinking through new ways to improve the product.

 Quality assurance often gives us a final opportunity to review our work and confirm we have released our highest quality deliverable, at a moment of time, into the world.

-In theory, QA should be a process that should be deployed at each stage of development to ensure quality controls are in place prior to moving on to the next functional process.
-And, QA can poke holes in a product to confirm its functional synergies are in place at each step of the build process.
+In theory, QA should be a process that should be deployed at each stage of development to ensure quality controls are in place before moving on to the next functional process.
+QA can poke holes in a product to confirm its functional synergies are in place at each step of the build process.
 When done properly, QA requires that all elements are interconnected and interdependent.
-Content can be built around SEO keywords, design graphics can be based on the content, and so on.
+Content can be built around SEO keywords; design graphics can be based on the content, and so on.
 The relationships become intertwined where one cannot operate without the other.
 This is why it’s vital to ensure intent is met through each phase of the QA process.